qasimkhalid/SBEO/Competency Questions.md

 The given SPARQL are _examples_ that may be reinterpreted and reused for applications.

-* 1. User model-related competency questions:
+1. User model-related competency questions:

-* 2. Building model-related competency questions:
+2. Building model-related competency questions:

-    * Spatial information.
+    * __Spatial information__.
         * i.
 Which building blocks are the part of which specific building?

         ```